Best Medium Alternatives in 2026

 Features

-Beehiiv offers a built-in ad network that lets you earn from sponsors even before launching paid subscriptions.
-It includes referral programs and A/B testing tools for subject lines, as well as analytics, email automations, and a network for cross-promotion with other newsletters.
-The platform charges 0% commission on all subscription revenue in exchange for a fixed monthly fee.
+The platform includes referral programs and A/B testing tools for subject lines, as well as analytics, email automations, and a network for cross-promotion with the newsletters of other users.

 Pricing

-Beehiiv's Launch plan is free for up to 2,500 subscribers.
-The Scale plan starts at $43/month billed annually and gives you access to ad monetization, referral programs, and paid subscriptions.
-The Max plan starts at $96/month and adds white-label branding and a sponsorship storefront.
+Beehiiv has many different packages you can choose from.
+The Launch plan is free up to 2,500 subscribers.
+The Scale plan starts at $43/month and gives you access to ad monetization, the referral program, and paid subscriptions.
+The Max plan starts at $96/month and adds white-label branding and access to monetization through sponsorships.

 5. WordPress: the biggest alternative to Medium

-WordPress is one of the biggest blogging platforms and a most established alternative to Medium for writers who want maximum flexibility and long-term ownership of their content and audience.
-It powers a very large portion of the web and offers a way to publish that fits all sorts of writers and can grow with any type of writing project.
+WordPress is one of the biggest blogging platforms and probaly one of the most established alternatives to Medium for writers who want as much flexibility as they can get and long-term ownership of their content and audience.
+Wordpress powers a very large portion of the web and offers a way to publish that fits all sorts of writers and can grow with any type of writing project.

 Features

-WordPress supports everything from a simple personal blog to a full editorial publication.
-It includes SEO tools, analytics, e-commerce, content scheduling, newsletter publishing, and subscriber-only content.
+You can create anything with WordPress from a simple personal blog to a full editorial publication.
+It includes SEO tools, analytics, e-commerce, content scheduling, newsletter publishing, and subscriber-only content, and much more.

 Pricing

-WordPress has a free plan with basic features.
-Paid plans start at a few dollars per month and offer more storage, custom domains, and advanced tools as the price increases.
+WordPress has a free plan that includes basic features.
+Paid plans start at a few dollars per month.
+These offer more storage, custom domains, and all sorts of more advanced tools as the price goes up.

 6. Vocal: Medium alternative with built-in monetization from views